Receives top marks for its generous and steady heat output, even on the coldest days. Extremely durable and reliable.

 Q. Can I change my garage heater’s thermostat?

-A. While you could technically change your garage heater’s thermostat to a wall thermostat, doing so may void the warranty.
+A. While you could technically change your garage heater’s thermostat to a wall thermostat, doing so may void the manufacturer's protection.
 If you decide to replace the thermostat, you should to consult a certified electrician.

 Q. Do all electric garage heaters have to be hardwired?